OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Learn moreTop of page Products provided by your organization—notice to end usersProducts provided by your organization—notice to end users

-If you use a Microsoft product or use an email address to access Microsoft products and that product or email address was provided by an organization you are affiliated with, such as an employer or school, that organization can:
+If you use a Microsoft product provided by an organization you are affiliated with, such as an employer or school, and you use your work or school account to access that Microsoft product, that organization can:

 *   Control and administer your Microsoft product and product account, including controlling privacy-related settings of the product or product account.
 *   Access and process your data, including the interaction data, diagnostic data, and the contents of your communications and files associated with your Microsoft product and product accounts.